kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

  #### Creating a new cluster
  - When resources will be created for new cluster in the cloud the tag will be attached.
 During deletion flow, will check for tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` and delete the resources.
  ##### Tag Attachment Scenarios
-   - Success Scenario
+   ##### Success

    When the controller successfully attaches the tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` to a newly created resource, the cluster creation process proceeds normally and completes successfully.

-   - Deletion Behavior
+   - **Deletion Behavior**

    	 During cluster deletion, the controller identifies resources with the matching tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` and deletes them, allowing the cluster to be deleted successfully.

-   - Failure Scenario
+   ##### Failure

    If a resource is created successfully but tag attachment fails then:

    1. Retry Attempts: The controller retries attaching the tag multiple times over a configured period.
    2. After Retries Fail: If all retries fail, the controller:
-		- Sets a warning condition on the cluster
+   	  - Sets a warning condition on the cluster.
+Below is the condition example.
    	  - Adds an error message like: "Failed to attach tag to newly created Workspace <workspace-name>.
+Please delete the cluster and recreate it in different region."
+   	  ```
+   	  status:
+   	        addresses:
+   	        - address: karthikkn-capi-powervs-control-plane-4vfvx
+   	          type: InternalDNS
+   	        - address: karthikkn-capi-powervs-control-plane-4vfvx
+   	          type: Hostname
+   	        - address: 192.168.0.12
+   	          type: InternalIP
+   	        conditions:
+   	        - lastTransitionTime: "2025-03-26T06:06:11Z"
+   	          status: "True"
+   	          type: Ready
+   	        - lastTransitionTime: "2025-03-26T06:06:11Z"
+   	          status: "False"
+   	          type: TagAttachmentFailed
+   	        health: WARNING
+   	        instanceID: b13dc26f-d491-442d-afde-83487aed2628
+   	        instanceState: ACTIVE
+   	        ready: true
+   	        v1beta2:
+   	          conditions:
+   	          - lastTransitionTime: "2025-03-26T06:06:11Z"
+   	            message: ""
+   	            observedGeneration: 2
+   	            reason: Ready
+   	            status: "True"
+   	            type: Ready
+   	          - lastTransitionTime: "2025-03-26T06:06:11Z"
-Please manually attach the tag or delete the cluster and recreate it."
+   	            message: "Failed to attach tag to newly created Instance.
+Please delete the cluster and recreate it in different region"
+   	            observedGeneration: 2
+   	            reason: TagAttachmentFailed
+   	            status: "False"
+   	            type: TagAttachmentFailed
+   	  ```
    3. Allows the cluster creation to proceed and complete successfully despite the tag attachment failure.

-   - Deletion Behavior
+   - **Deletion Behavior**

-    When the user triggers deletion of a cluster where tag attachment previously failed, the controller will check the condition status.
-Based on this condition, the controller will determine whether to proceed with resource deletion.
+   	 When the user triggers deletion of a cluster where tag attachment previously failed, the controller will check the condition status that is set during tag attachment failure.
+Based on this condition set, the controller will determine whether to proceed with resource deletion.

  #### Creating a new cluster with reusing pre-created resources